rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 There are several types of crafting recipe available, indicated by the `type` property.

-* shaped - ingredients must be in the correct position.
+* shaped - Ingredients must be in the correct position.
-* shapeless - it doesn't matter where the ingredients are, just that there is the right amount.
+* shapeless - It doesn't matter where the ingredients are, just that there is the right amount.
-* cooking - recipes for the furnace to use.
+* cooking - Recipes for the furnace to use.
-* fuel - defines items which can be burned in furnaces.
+* fuel - Defines items which can be burned in furnaces.
-* tool_repair - defines items which can be tool repaired.
+* tool_repair - Defines items which can be tool repaired.

 Craft recipes are not items, so they do not use Item Names to uniquely identify themselves.